Hun School of Princeton: Athletics

-The 1931 team won the Class A Prep state title with a 24-18 victory against St. Benedict's Preparatory School in the tournament final.
+The 1931 boys' basketball team won the Class A Prep state title with a 24-18 victory against St. Benedict's Preparatory School in the tournament final.

 Facilities

 The Hun School facilities consist of multiple buildings across the small Princeton neighborhood.
 The school recently completed a massive renovation, including the construction of the Wilf Family Global Commons, a $9 million, 30000 sqft dormitory and educational facility.
 The School is currently undergoing a $5.5 million renovation of the Alexander K. Buck '49 Building, which holds middle school classrooms, video production laboratories, and gathering spaces.